-Consultants will assist RM in configuring the new Hyland OnBase (OB) software as specified by each Division and the Record Retention Schedule.
+Consultants will assist RM in configuring the new Hyland OnBase (OB) software as specified by each Division.

 Manage and Support of Physical and Electronic Storage of District Records.
-Maintain records in accordance to the Record Retention Schedule.

 RM is configuring and implementing the new OB software with the assistance of consultants from Xerox.
 The Xerox is contracted to configure Air District records and corresponding Record Retention in OB.
 Xerox will also migrate historic records from AppXtender software and the Air District shared drives.